 To make a sourdough starter, you’ll need two basic ingredients: flour and water.
 Filtered water works best since high amounts of chlorine can hinder microbe growth.

 Though you can make a starter with really any type of grain flour, I prefer to use whole grain rye for a bubbly, potent starter.
-Using a grain other than wheat adds an additional nutrition profile to my breads, too.
+Using a grain other than wheat adds an additional nutrition profile to my bread, too.
 But if you don’t have rye, use whole wheat or even unbleached, unbromated white flour.

 To begin, take 1 cup of flour and combine it with 1 cup of water in a medium-sized glass or ceramic mixing bowl.
 You want it to be the consistency of pancake batter, so add a little more water if necessary.
 For my rye starter, I use about 1 1/4 cup of water to 1 cup of flour.